OfficeDev/office-js-docs-pr/Contributing.md

 ## More resources

 * To learn more about Markdown, go to the Markdown creator's site [Daring Fireball].
-* To learn more about using Git and GitHub, first check out the [GitHub Help section] [GitHub Help].
+* To learn more about using Git and GitHub, first check out the [GitHub Help].

 [GitHub Home]: http://github.com
 [GitHub Help]: http://help.github.com/